getmanfred/contracts/README.md

 Why we chose the FDL 1.3?

 * It's viral.
-If you fork and modify this docs, your docs will be open too.
+If you fork and modify these docs, your docs will be open too.
 * This License preserves for the author and publisher a way to get credit for their work...
-* ... while not being considered responsible for modifications made by others.
+* ... whilst not assuming responsibility for further modifications made by others.

-If you have any further question, you can contact us using:
+More questions?
+Contact us:

 * Email: hello@getmanfred.com
 * Twitter: https://twitter.com/getmanfred